PyWoody/SpiderOakONEHelper/README.md

 Commands:
   Enter {command} -h/--help for additional information
     batchmode           Initiates batchmode
+    build               Initiates build
-    fulllist            Save all directories and files stored on device to file heap                Utility to find files to remove headless            Initiates headless
+    destroy             Clear the queue of all transactions fulllist            Save all directories and files stored on device to file
+    heap                Utility to find files to remove headless            Initiates headless
     purge               Purge files, folders from backups
-    restore             Download files, folders from backups to disk tree                Save the hierarchy of stored backup directories to file vacuum              Vacuum local database
+    restore             Download files, folders from backups to disk tree                Save the hierarchy of stored backup directories to file
+    vacuum              Vacuum local database
+    version             Print application's version number
     userinfo            Show current userinfo
-    utils               SpiderOak specific utilities like CLI path, log locations, etc. repair              Repair a local SpiderOakONE installation.
+    utils               SpiderOak specific utilities like CLI path, log locations, etc.
+    rebuild             Rebuild the SpiderOakONE reference database
+    repair              Repair a local SpiderOakONE installation.
-    shutdown            Connects to a running SpiderOakONE instance and shuts it down space               Show space usage information by device spideroakhelp       Show the message returned by SpiderOak's --help sync                Initiates sync
+    shutdown            Connects to a running SpiderOakONE instance and shuts it down
+    space               Show space usage information by device spideroakhelp       Show the message returned by SpiderOak's --help sync                Initiates sync